hideya/langchain-google-genai-ex/README.md

 **Architectural Context**: This works within LangChain.js's existing tool conversion pipeline, transforming schemas **after** LangChain's universal tool processing but **before** Google's API validation—the only viable interception point.

+### Performance Considerations

+The schema transformation runs on every API call (`.invoke()`, `.stream()`, agent iterations, etc.) since `invocationParams()` is called for each request without caching.
+However, the performance impact is negligible in practice:

+- **Transformation overhead**: 1-20ms depending on tool complexity
+- **Typical request latency**: 100-500ms (network) + 1-10s (LLM processing)
+- **Relative impact**: <2% of total request time

+We prioritized simplicity and reliability over micro-optimizations, as the schema transformation cost is insignificant compared to network and LLM processing latency.

 > **Stability Note**: The implementation uses specific versions of `@langchain/google-genai` (~0.2.16) and `@google/generative-ai` (~0.21.0) to ensure reliable interception of the conversion process.

 ### Technical Foundation